Buddhism: Etymology

+The terms Buddhadharma and Bauddhadharma come from Sanskrit: बुद्ध धर्म and बौद्ध धर्म respectively ("doctrine of the Enlightened One" and "doctrine of Buddhists").
+The term Dharmavinaya comes from Sanskrit: धर्मविनय, literally meaning "doctrines [and] disciplines".

-Buddhism is an Indian religion or philosophy.
-The Buddha ("the Awakened One"), a Śramaṇa; who lived in South Asia c.
+The Buddha ("the Awakened One") was a Śramaṇa who lived in South Asia c.
 6th or 5th century BCE.
 Followers of Buddhism, called Buddhists in English, referred to themselves as Sakyan-s or Sakyabhiksu in ancient India.Sakya or Buddhist Origins by Caroline Rhys Davids (London: Kegan Paul, Trench, Trubner, 1931) p.
 1. "Put away the word "Buddhism" and think of your subject as "Sakya."
 This will at once place you for your perspective at a true point.
 You are now concerned to learn less about 'Buddha' and 'Buddhism,' and more about him whom India has ever known as Sakya-muni, and about his men who, as their records admit, were spoken of as the Sakya-sons, or men of the Sakyas."
-Buddhist scholar Donald S. Lopez asserts they also used the term Bauddha, although scholar Richard Cohen asserts that that term was used only by outsiders to describe Buddhists.
+Buddhist scholar Donald S. Lopez asserts they also used the term Bauddha, although the scholar Richard Cohen asserts that that term was used only by outsiders to describe Buddhists.

 The Buddha

 Details of the Buddha's life are mentioned in many Early Buddhist Texts but are inconsistent.
 His social background and life details are difficult to prove, and the precise dates are uncertain, although the 5th century BCE seems to be the best estimate.

 Early texts have the Buddha's family name as "Gautama" (Pali: Gotama), while some texts give Siddhartha as his surname.
-He was born in Lumbini, present-day Nepal and grew up in Kapilavastu, a town in the Ganges Plain, near the modern Nepal–India border, and that he spent his life in what is now modern Bihar and Uttar Pradesh.
-Some hagiographic legends state that his father was a king named Suddhodana, his mother was Queen Maya.
+He was born in Lumbini, present-day Nepal and grew up in Kapilavastu, a town in the Ganges Plain, near the modern Nepal–India border, and he spent his life in what is now modern Bihar and Uttar Pradesh.
+Some hagiographic legends state that his father was a king named Suddhodana and his mother was Queen Maya.
 Scholars such as Richard Gombrich consider this a dubious claim because a combination of evidence suggests he was born in the Shakya community, which was governed by a small oligarchy or republic-like council where there were no ranks but where seniority mattered instead.
 Some of the stories about the Buddha, his life, his teachings, and claims about the society he grew up in may have been invented and interpolated at a later time into the Buddhist texts.

+Various details about the Buddha's background are contested in modern scholarship.
+For example, Buddhist texts assert that Buddha described himself as a kshatriya (warrior class), but Gombrich writes that little is known about his father and there is no proof that his father even knew the term kshatriya.
+(Mahavira, whose teachings helped establish the ancient religion Jainism, is also claimed to be ksatriya by his early followers.)